One of the largest banks in the U.S., Wells Fargo has a presence in nearly every state. Its products and services include the following:

 Read our review of the Figure Home Equity Line to find out more.

-- Rate discounts: Auto-transfer discounts if moving funds from a Bethpage personal savings or checking account
+- Rate discounts: 0.25% for automatic payments if from a Bethpage Checking or Savings account

 - Minimum income: Not disclosed

-- Fees: No origination, application, or appraisal fees
+- Fees: No origination, application, or appraisal fees2

 Another home equity lender alternative is Bethpage Federal Credit Union, a small New York-based credit union.
-Though Bethpage locations are limited to Long Island, it services home equity products for borrowers in many areas.
+Though Bethpage locations are limited to the Tri-State area, it offers HELOCs in all states except Texas and the process can be done completely online.

-The Bethpage HELOC offers $25,000 to $500,000 (or more in some cases) against your home’s equity with a 10-year draw period.
-Repayment terms range from five to 20 years, and you won’t pay origination, application, or appraisal fees.
-Borrower credit score and income requirements aren’t disclosed, but your LTV cannot exceed 75%.
+The Bethpage HELOC offers $10,000 to $1 million against your home’s equity with a 10-year draw period.1 Repayment terms are 20 years1, and you won’t pay origination, application, or appraisal fees on lines up to $500,000.2

 Read our Bethpage home equity review to find out more.